 While the exact cause isn't well understood, many doctors believe morning sickness happens because of hormones.
 The pregnancy hormone human chorionic gonadotropin (hCG) reaches its highest level around the same time morning sickness is most severe.
-And, increases in the hormones estrogen and progesterone can make it harder for your body to digest food.
+And, increases in the hormones estrogen and progesterone can make it harder for your body to digest food, adding to stomach discomfort.

 When does morning sickness start?

-If you’re one of the many pregnant women who experience morning sickness, you may start feeling nauseous somewhere around the sixth week of your pregnancy, typically two weeks after your first missed period – symptoms may appear gradually or seem to happen overnight.
-Morning sickness can range from a mild aversion to certain smells or foods, to persistent nausea and vomiting in severe cases.
+If you’re one of the many pregnant women who experience morning sickness, you may start feeling nauseous somewhere around the sixth week of your pregnancy, typically two weeks after your first missed period.
+Symptoms may appear gradually or seem to happen overnight.

 Is it normal to be nauseous all day when pregnant?

 Don’t be fooled by the name.
 Morning sickness can strike at any time, and it’s totally normal for it to last all day.
-At least 70% of women experience some degree of morning sickness in the first trimester, and no two women experience it in the same way.
+No two women experience it in the same way.
 Also, some women who had morning sickness in their first pregnancy may not have any nausea at all in their second, and vice-versa.